acgerstein/diskImageR/README.md

 Many different arguments can be specified to influence the plots and the PDF that is generated, including the minimum and maximum x and y values (`xmin`, `xmax`, `ymin`, `ymax`), the number of plots in each row (`xplots`), the height and width of the PDF file (`height`, `width`), the point size (`cexPt`), and the size of the x- and y-axis font (`cexX`, `cexY`).
 As with all functions, you can type `?plotRaw` into the R console for all options and to see default values.

 ###Run the maximum likelihood analysis
+If all of your images to analyze are of typical disk assays, <i>diskImageR</i> should be on the default mode, which is the version that was  available on CRAN from 2015-2023.
+If your folder contains any atypical images, as of August 2023 <i>diskImageR</i> is able to run in atypical mode, by setting the argument "typical = FALSE" within the functions `maxLik()`,`saveMLParam()`, and `createDataframe()`, as described at the end of this document.

+For typical photographs:
 The next step is the function `maxLik()`, which uses maximum likelihood to find the logistic and double logistic equations that best describe the shape of the ImageJ output data.
 Our primary goal in curve fitting is to capture an underlying equation that fits the observed data.
 These data follow a characteristic "S-shape" curve, so the standard logistic equation is used where asym is the asymptote, od50 is the midpoint, and scal is the slope at od50 divided by asym/4.
 The midpoint from the single logistic is used to determine sensitivity.

 We often observed disk assays that deviated from the single logistic, either rising more linearly than expected at low cell density, or with an intermediate asymptote around the midpoint.
 To fascilitate fitting these curves, we also fit a double logistic, which allows greater flexibility.
 In practice, as the double logistic has extra parameters, it will always provide a closer fit to the underlying data, thus the results of this model are used to determine the resistance and tolerance parameters.